ibnvhasan/NetSec/docs/applied/week2/task3.md

 > **Answer**: Because Internal-Client-2 default OS hasn't listed the domain `networksecurity.com` in their trusted list.
 We must put the certificate manually.
 However, instead of putting server's certificate, we can put the RootCA's certificate, so every certificate signed by `RootCA` will be trusted by `Internal-Client-2`.
 Much more efficient than manually add every service's certificate onwards.

-> Had our certificate been assigned by a public CA such as GlobalSign or Sectigo, we will not have such an error message, because Public CA certificate is very likely pre-loaded into lynx’s certificate repository already.
+> Had our certificate been assigned by a public CA such as GlobalSign or Sectigo, we will not have such an error message, because Public CA certificate is very likely pre-loaded into lynx's certificate repository already.
 Unfortunately, the certificate of networksecurity.com is signed by our own CA (i.e., using ca.crt), and this CA is not recognized by lynx.

 We can include our CA certificate in lynx.
 In CA server, copy the content of ca.crt:
 ```bash